GabbedT/ApogeoRV/Docs/Sphinx/backend.rst

 =======

 The **backend** is the CPU layer where the instructions get actually executed after they have been fetched, decoded and issued by the frontend.
-Here resides all the logic to avoid RAW and WAW data hazards, the execution units that produces the results of the instructions, buffers to avoid structural hazards and the writeback logic.
+Here resides all the logic to avoid RAW (by fowarding result) and WAW (by reordering instructions) data hazards, the execution units that produces the results of the instructions, buffers to avoid structural hazards and the writeback logic.
 Even if the *frontend* and the *backend* are two separate layers, they interact with each other with signals outside the data passed through the pipeline.
 In particular the backend sends signals to the frontend to inform it about **stalls** and **pipeline flushes**, during particular conditions.

 The backend tasks are:

-1. **Resolving RAW data dependencies**: Destination registers of previous instructions are fowarded to the source registers of the curren.
+1. **Resolving RAW data dependencies**: Destination registers of previous instructions are fowarded to the source registers of the current.
 2. **Executing instructions**: Feeds operand and micro-operations to the execution units.
-3. **Resolving structural dependencies**: Mutliple unit could produce a valid result at the same time.
+3. **Resolve structural dependencies**: Multiple unit could produce a valid result at the same time.
 The reorder buffer has only 1 write port available.
 4. **Resolving WAW data dependencies**: The instructions are reordered to be written back in order.
 5. **Generating signals to control the pipeline**: Stalling, flushing, signals to advert that specific instructions have been executed etc.